magnos-code/magnos/docs/source/index.rst

    The bandstructure of BCC Iron calculated using the above example script.

-Why use Magnos?
+Why use Magnon?
 ---------------

-The core features of Magnos are:
+The core features of Magnon are:

 * **Easy to use** - Magnon bandstructures can be computed using less than 10 lines of Python code.
 * **Scalable** - Handles arbitrarily complex atomistic structures using an efficient description of exchange couplings and symmetries.
 * **Integrated** - Interfaces with tools such as the Atomic Simulation Environment (ASE) to accelerate scientific workflows.
-The MagnonSpectrum class introduced in Magnos mirrors the widely used ASE Phonons class.
+The MagnonSpectrum class introduced in Magnon mirrors the widely used ASE Phonons class.
 * **Adaptable** - Allows conventions for working with dimensionless or dimensional magnetic moments, different Hamiltonian conventions, many standard input formats.
 * **Open** - Built for collaboration.